 On Tuesday evening, a jury found Asis A. McGuire, 27, of 423 Squire Drive in Gainesville, guilty of multiple charges, including attempted second-degree murder and aggravated battery.

-The charges were filed in September 2009 by Gainesville Police Officer Christopher King, and the case was prosecuted by Assistant State Attorney Bill Ezzell, who determined McGuire intentionally pulled the steering wheel of a vehicle he was riding in.
+The charges were filed in September 2009 by Gainesville Police Officer Christopher King, and the case was prosecuted by Assistant State Attorney Robert Whittel, who determined McGuire intentionally pulled the steering wheel of a vehicle he was riding in.
 By jerking the steering wheel, King said McGuire intentionally used the vehicle he was in to cause great harm to those in the same car with him as well as to those in the car that was hit.